-All content published by Edgewood College must be accurate and consistent; information distributed via social media must match the information distributed through print materials and through www.edgewood.edu.
+All content published by Edgewood University must be accurate and consistent; information distributed via social media must match the information distributed through print materials and on www.edgewood.edu.

-Like all educational institutions, Edgewood College is bound by the Federal Educational Rights and Privacy Act (FERPA).
+Edgewood University is bound by the Federal Educational Rights and Privacy Act (FERPA).
 Students must give their consent before we publish content about them.